-To launch Mental Health Week The Mental Health Coalition will be hosting lunch in Victoria Square with activities, arts and craft, food trucks, yard games and music!
+To launch Mental Health Week we will be hosting lunch in Victoria Square with activities, arts and crafts, games, music, Juan’s Paella and FREE SUNNY’S PIZZA.
 Everyone is invited to take a mental health break over lunch and celebrate the start of Mental Health Week.
 Bring your picnic rugs!

 From The Ground Up